Family Fitness: Physically Preparing My Kids and Me for Our Thru-Hike

 The incline is fantastic, but the best part is iFit, an immersive video-based training program for walking, running, or even hiking.
 Each exercise series features a trainer who leads the hike/walk/run with an assistant who is filming.
 The cameraman does an excellent job alternating between the trainer and stunning views.
 Each trainer is a bit different, but most talk about the area where you are hiking, sharing tidbits of historical and cultural information.
 He or she also offers helpful fitness tips (like how to walk down inclines) and encouragement along the way.
 The trainer and the scenery make you forget you are working out.
 The time flies right by.

 I snowshoe in the winter, but my kids don’t like it, so we don’t do it that often.
 Instead, they walk with me on packed trails and cross country ski.
 We also downhill ski.
-Sledding is probably our best outside activity—sledding down and then walking up the hill ten times in a row is a great workout and it’s fun!
+Sledding is probably our favorite outside activity—sledding down and then walking up the hill ten times in a row is a great workout and it’s fun!

 You know those skinny runners with no upper body?
 Yeah, that’s me.
 I started a winter job as a part-time ski instructor teaching young kids to ski.
 A lot of the work requires you to help pick up kids when they fall … and fall … and fall again.
 I was shocked at how weak I was in all the essential areas—arms, shoulders, back, and core.
 I immediately started doing some free weights so I could adequately do my job.